 While you can't do much about the weather, here are six fundamental things you can take care of before you head out.
-It's about survival and making sure that you get home for tea, and both you and your bike live to ride another day.
+It's about survival and making sure that you get home for tea, and that both you and your bike live to ride another day.

 Here’s a weather forecast: it’ll be cold and wet during the winter months.
 No, it’s not the most inviting time to be out on your bike, but with a bit of forethought and planning, you might even enjoy it…